mlovering/arduino_platformer/README.md

 # An Arduino/Processing Platformer
-The fourth project submission for the Direct Cinema Media Fabrics course offered at the University of Virginia.
+The fourth/final project submission for the Direct Cinema Media Fabrics course offered at the University of Virginia.

 ### Hardware Setup